Boondox: Signing to Psychopathic Records, creating Boondox, The Harvest era (2005–2006)

-Hutto caught the attention of Insane Clown Posse while selling his cassettes at one of their concerts.
-Following several phone calls with group member Joseph Bruce, Hutto was signed to Psychopathic Records, making him the first Southern hip hop performer on the label.
-Bruce and Joseph Utsler helped Hutto create the character Boondox, which took six months to fully develop.
-Hutto released his first album under the Boondox name, The Harvest, on July 11, 2006.
-A music video directed by Bruce was filmed for the album's first single, "They Pray With Snakes" and Hutto toured with Blaze Ya Dead Homie to promote the album.
-The second music video from the album is "Red Mist" (ft.
-Twiztid & Blaze Ya Dead Homie).
+In 2005, Hutto began seeking a solo career, he unofficially released the extended play Dama Blanca under Southern Hustlas Inc. Records.
+During the same year, Hutto caught the attention of Insane Clown Posse while selling his cassettes at one of their concerts, following several phone calls with group member Violent J, Hutto officially signed to Psychopathic Records, becoming the first southern rapper to join the label.
+Violent J and Shaggy 2 Dope helped Hutto create the character Boondox which took six months to fully develop.
+In 2006, a music video directed by Violent J was filmed for Huttos debut single "Pray With Snakes", and Hutto toured with Blaze Ya Dead Homie to promote his upcoming album.
+The second music video from the album is "Red Mist" which features Twiztid and Blaze Ya Dead Homie.
+On July 11, 2006, Hutto released his debut album The Harvest under Psychopathic Records.

-PunkinHed EP era (2007)
+Joining Psychopathic Rydas, PunkinHed EP era (2007)

-In 2007, Hutto released the extended play PunkinHed.
+On May 1st, 2007, Hutto released the extended play PunkinHed.
 It peaked at No. 10 on the Billboard Top Heatseekers chart and No. 27 on the Top Independent Albums chart.
-During the same year, he joined Psychopathic Rydas, performing under the name "Yung Dirt".
+During the same year, he joined Insane Clown Posse's gangsta rap supergroup Psychopathic Rydas, and performed under the alias "Yung Dirt" on their 4th album Duk Da Fuk Down, which was released on August 9th and was the first Psychopathic Rydas album to feature Hutto.

 Krimson Creek era (2008–2009)

-On May 13, 2008, Hutto released his second studio album, Krimson Creek, a more personal work drawing from his past.
+On May 13th, 2008, Hutto released his second studio album, Krimson Creek, a more personal work drawing from his past.
 It peaked No. 1 on the Billboard Top Heatseekers chart, No. 13 on the Top Independent Albums chart, and No. 113 on the Billboard 200.
 A music video for "Inbred Evil" was released in the summer of 2008.